dasheck0/robots/readme.md

 ### Installation

-To create the games distributin folder you have to setup the build pipeline.
+To create the games dist folder you have to setup the build pipeline.
 This is as easy as running `npm install` on the projects directory.
 This will install required dependencies (i.e. gulp).
 Then run `gulp transpile minify` to create the `dist` directory, which will